mewpawee/stella-assignment/contracts/README.md

-# Explaination
+# Explanation

 ## StakingRewarder
-We could calculate the current accumulatedRewardPerShare from the following formula
+We can calculate the reward that needs to be distributed using the following formulas:

 $$rewardPerShare = rewardRatePerSec \cdot \frac{deltaTime}{totalShare}$$